 All scheduled performers will have an opportunity to review and comment on the ERP and IAP.

-Consistent with the processes and methods described in FAA Order 8040.4, Safety Risk Management Policy, the ERP will document the identification and evaluation of the risks to people and property from potential emergencies affecting performers, essential personnel, and spectators.
-The Aviation Event Risk Tool (AvERT) will be used to identify and evaluate risk.
+Consistent with the processes and methods described in FAA Order 8040.4, Safety Risk Management from potential emergencies affecting performers, essential personnel, and spectators.
+The Aviation